cgalpin92/project-portfolio1-moonlandingmuseum/README.md

    - Found this was due to anchor elements not wrapping the Word Volunteering
    - Moved the closing a element so that Volunteering Page wrapped within the two elements .

+- __Unfixed Bugs__
+  - No unfixed bugs

 ## Deployment

-This section should describe the process you went through to deploy the project to a hosting platform (e.g. GitHub)

 - The site was deployed to GitHub pages.
 The steps to deploy are as follows:
   - In the GitHub repository, navigate to the Settings tab
   - From the source section drop-down menu, select the Master Branch
   - Once the master branch has been selected, the page will be automatically refreshed with a detailed ribbon display to indicate the successful deployment.

-The live link can be found here - https://code-institute-org.github.io/love-running-2.0/index.html
+The live link can be found here -

 ## Credits